TanguyLe/MagicPriceUpdater/doc/interface_proposal.md

     7. The dataframe will be sorted by `"PriceApproval"` (increasing) and then relative difference between the `"Price"` (ref) and the `"SuggestedPrice"`.
     8. Save of the file as csv at `<op>/stock.csv`.
-2. Manual edition of the `"PriceApproval"` column of the stock file.
+2. Manual edition of the `"PriceApproval"` and `"SuggestedPrice"` columns of the stock file.
 3. `update`: Command that performs the following actions :
     1. Read of the csv file `<sfp>`.
-    2. Update on Card Market all the prices that have a 1 in `"PriceApproval"`.
+    2. Update on Card Market all the prices that have a 1 in `"PriceApproval"` using `"SuggestedPrice"`.
     3. Update on Card Market of the comments of all the other products by adding a marker `"<manualPrice>"` at the end if not already present.
     4. Save of a new file will only those not-updated cards at the same path than `<sfp>`